manusbhat/manusbhat-src/esoteric/esoteric-back/text/tags/Tutorials/Git Tutorial.md

 This is a tutorial meant to get you comfortable with Git.
 See [Git Reference](/text/Man%20Pages/Git%20Reference.md) for a list of idioms and commands.

 What is Git?
-Git is a command line utility used for two (but related) purposes: version control and syncing files between different computers.
+Git is a command line utility used for two important (but related) purposes: version control and syncing files between different computers.
 Git is ubiquitous when it comes to development, though other version control systems do exist.
 While many IDEs have Git integrations (JetBrains in general does a really great job), I recommend you follow along with the command line to get comfortable with it.
 Let's get started!

 # Part 0: Accounts